The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

 Principle 1: Plan in Days, Not Months

-Then I fed the same requirements to Claude with our codebase context.
-Got a complete architectural proposal in eight minutes.
-Not perfect, but 85% there.
-The architect spent two hours refining it instead of three days creating it from scratch.
+Then I fed the same requirements to Claude with our codebase context and got a complete architectural proposal in eight minutes.
+It wasn't perfect, but it was about 85% there.
+The architect spent two hours refining it instead of three days building it from scratch.

 Principle 2: Build in Sessions, Not Sprints

-We've started asking a different question: "Can this ship today?"
+We've started asking a different question: can this ship today?
 If the answer is no, we break it smaller.
-Not smaller in an academic sense—actually smaller in scope until it becomes shippable in one focused session.
+Not smaller in some academic sense, but actually smaller in scope until it fits in one focused session.

-This eliminates the context-switching tax between "planning mode" and "building mode."
-Your brain stays in flow.
-The feature stays coherent.
-And you know whether it actually works by end of day, not end of sprint.
+That removes the context-switching tax between "planning mode" and "building mode."
+Your brain stays in flow, the feature stays coherent, and you know whether it works by end of day instead of end of sprint.

-The data backs this up.
-Teams using AI coding assistants report productivity gains of 26% on average, with the biggest improvements coming from maintaining continuous context rather than fragmenting work across artificial sprint boundaries.
+There's data behind this.
+Teams using AI coding assistants report productivity gains of 26% on average, with the biggest improvements coming from keeping continuous context rather than fragmenting work across artificial sprint boundaries.

 Principle 3: Small Teams, Big Access